HafizurRahman111/CSE-231_Digital_Logic_Design-Pattern_based_digital_lock_system/README.md

 Pattern based digital lock system is the software and hardware based project of my undergraduate life.This project is related to digital logic design course.

-## Title: Pattern based digital lock system
+## Title : Pattern based digital lock system

 ###### Primary Part -